divslinger/Android-Merchant-App/TEST_PLAN.md

 1. Setting initial PIN-CODE & Verify user can not leave settings until payment target is set
    * Force stop + Clear data + Uninstall app
    * Install & Launch app
-   * Confirm that it opens on PIN-CODE screen to create passcode
+   * Confirm that it opens on 'PIN code' screen to create passcode
    * Enter Pin code: 1111
    * Enter Pin code: 2222 to fail confirmation
    * Confirm that an error message appears similar to "PIN code must match"
    * Enter Pin code: 1111
    * Enter Pin code: 1111 to confirm
-   * Confirm that the current screen is the Settings screen
+   * Confirm that the current screen is the 'Settings' screen
    * Press the device BACK button
-   * Confirm that an error message prevent from leaving the Settings screen and click OK
+   * Confirm that an error message prevent from leaving the 'Settings' screen and click OK
    * Press the toolbar top left BACK button
-   * Confirm that an error message prevent from leaving the Settings screen and click OK
+   * Confirm that an error message prevent from leaving the 'Settings' screen and click OK
-   * Click the device 'Overview' button representing a square: It opens a list of thumbnail images of apps.
+   * Click the 'Overview' button (OS button) representing a square: It opens a list of thumbnail images of apps.
    * Flick the app or Click 'X' button to kill it or 'Force stop' the app
    * Launch app again
-   * Confirm that it opens on the Settings screen
+   * Confirm that it opens on the 'Settings' screen

 #### Detection
 1. Verify language & currency are set based on OS language & country